What is Amazon listing optimization?

 Popular with Amazon sellers as an A/B testing tool, PickFu enables you to quickly test your creative ideas with audiences that match your customer profile and target demographics.

+PickFu runs entirely outside of the Amazon marketplace, so your live listings are not affected.
 This is a huge difference from traditional A/B testing, in which customers only see one variant.
-Since they don’t know that their behavior is being monitored, they aren’t active participants in the test and cannot compare versions to choose a favorite.
-Rather than rotating your variants on Amazon, you create a poll that includes your variants.
+Rather than rotating your variants live on Amazon, you instead create a poll that includes all your variants at the same time.
 PickFu then shows them to a group of respondents for feedback.

-With PickFu, you can
+With PickFu, you can:

 • create a poll that includes your product listing variants.
-PickFu then shows them to a group of respondents for feedback.
+PickFu then shows them to a group of respondents for feedback

 • easily test product names, main images, and product descriptions